ianrhamilton/fastlane-plugin-saucectl/README.md

 ## About fastlane-plugin-saucectl

 The purpose of this plugin is to simplify the set up, configuration, upload, and execution of espresso and xcuitests via the [Sauce Labs](https://saucelabs.com/) platform by utilizing fastlane which will enable you to test your iOS and and Android apps at scale using [Sauce Labs CLI](https://docs.saucelabs.com/dev/cli/saucectl/).

+**To get started and for a detailed introduction to each of the actions available within this plugin, please see the [documentation](https://ianrhamilton.github.io/fastlane-plugin-saucectl/#fastlane-plugin-saucectl)**.

 | Available Actions   | Description                                                                                                                                                                                            |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|